bruvellu/terebratalia-wnts/2-text/wnt.md

 *wntA* appears in the mid gastrula as paired, ventral ectodermal domains located at the posterior portion of the apical lobe (@fig:ligands2 and !@fig:s-ligands2).
 In the late larva, these anterior ectodermal domains are cleared, and *wntA* expression is activated in paired, ventral mesodermal bands adjacent to the mouth.

-Overall, Wnt genes are primarily expressed in the ectoderm, in diverse partially overlapping domains along the anteroposterior axis (@fig:summary-ligands1 and !@fig:summary-ligands2).
+Overall, Wnt genes are primarily expressed in the ectoderm, in diverse partially overlapping domains along the anteroposterior axis (!@fig:summary-ligands1 and !@fig:summary-ligands2).

 ## Frizzled genes exhibit gradual expression changes throughout embryogenesis

 Frizzled genes encode seven-pass transmembrane proteins with an extracellular cystein-rich domain and act as receptors in Wnt signaling pathways [@Huang2004-di].
 There are five Frizzled subfamilies in metazoans [@MacDonald2012-ri], but the subfamily *fz3/6* is only found in tunicates and vertebrates [@Croce2006-cy].
-In the brachiopod *T. transversa*, we identified a total of four Frizzled genes with a single ortholog for the *fz1/2/7*, *fz5/8*, *fz9/10*, and *fz4* subfamilies, respectively (@fig:fzd-tree).
+In the brachiopod *T. transversa*, we identified a total of four Frizzled genes with a single ortholog for the *fz1/2/7*, *fz5/8*, *fz9/10*, and *fz4* subfamilies, respectively (!@fig:fzd-tree).

 Frizzled receptors are expressed throughout *T. transversa* development.
 In the unfertilized oocyte, *fz1/2/7* and *fz5/8* are highly expressed (@fig:profiling).